X

 II.
 HISTORICAL NOTE

 The University of Memphis was designated the regional depository for Tennessee in 1989.
 Tennessee was the last state to receive a regional depository.
 At the time, shared archival holdings agreements were signed between the University of Memphis and six other selective libraries for pre-1989 publications.
-(See Tennessee Depository Flyer No. 1, August, 1990) Withdrawals by Superintendent of Documents Class lists Departments and Agencies of the federal government which are held by the shared holdings libraries and the regional library.
+Withdrawals by Superintendent of Documents Class lists departments and agencies of the federal government which are assigned to each shared holdings library and the regional library for this purpose.

 III.
 PROCEDURES FOR WITHDRAWING PUBLICATIONS